freqtrade/freqtrade/docs/edge.md

 Note that it downloads historical data so increasing this number would lead to slowing down the bot

 #### total_capital_in_stake_currency
-This your total capital at risk. if edge is enabled then stake_amount is ignored in favor of this parameter
+This your total capital at risk in your stake currency. if edge is enabled then stake_amount is ignored in favor of this parameter

 #### allowed_risk
-Percentage of allowed risk per trade
+Percentage of allowed risk per trade<br/>
+default to 1%

 #### stoploss_range_min
 Minimum stoploss (default to -0.01)